jonathangelie/wiced_dual_periheral_beaconscan/README.md

 Then it will possible to localize your tracker by matching RSSI and calibrated TxPower within Beacons database

+## Beacon scan timeout

+As soon as beacon scan expired, we starting advertising again.

 ## Author
 Jonathan Gelie <[contact@jonathangelie.com](mailto:contact@jonathangelie.com)>